 I have been shown in the files of the War Department a statement of the Adjutant-General of Massachusetts that you are the mother of five sons who have died gloriously on the field of battle.
 I feel how weak and fruitless must be any words of mine which should attempt to beguile you from the grief of a loss so overwhelming.
 But I cannot refrain from tendering you the consolation that may be found in the thanks of the Republic they died to save.
 I pray that our Heavenly Father may assuage the anguish of your bereavement, and leave you only the cherished memory of the loved and lost, and the solemn pride that must be yours to have laid so costly a sacrifice upon the altar of freedom.

 Yours very sincerely and respectfully,

-As you can see we have regular articles about how to support someone who has recently lost a loved one.
 Supporting someone after a death is an important but challenging role and we know sometimes you might need a little help.
 If you don't want to miss any articles on this topic we recommend you subscribe to receive our posts straight to your e-mail inbox.
 We're here for you!

 After writing online articles for What’s Your Grief

 for over a decade, we finally wrote a tangible,